 Once you assemble your adjustable base according to its instructions, you have several options for setting up the rest of your bed.

 Traditional Bed Frames

-Again, you can lay an adjustable base directly on your platform bed if you remove its legs first (assuming it has legs).
+Again, you can lay an adjustable base with a zero-clearance design directly on your platform bed if you remove its legs first (assuming it has legs).
 Remember, platform beds don’t normally have side rails that rise above the slats like bed frames do, so your adjustable base might be more prone to sliding around on a platform bed.

 If you want a lower profile look, you may be able to set your adjustable base on its own four legs on the floor.
 Lots of adjustable bases come with brackets or other hardware so you can use them to attach a headboard to an adjustable base.

 If you and your partner have different sleep preferences, you may prefer a split king over a king mattress.
 With a split king, you’ll have two twin XL mattresses and adjustable bases placed inside the same frame.
 This setup is great for partners who want to share a bed but need to use different positions.

 If you get a standard king size bed frame, you’ll be able to just buy any two twin XL adjustable bases and any two twin XL mattresses.
 However, if you want a split queen or split California king, you’ll have to buy bases and mattresses made specifically to fit these two sizes.

 There are a couple of different ways to control your bed’s settings and set it to a zero-gravity sleep position.
 A few adjustable beds might come with buttons on the side, though these are usually made to supplement the remote.